<img src="//bat.bing.com/action/0?ti=5104607&amp;Ver=2" height="0" width="0" style="display:none; visibility: hidden;">

 I thought only stocks, bonds, or mutual funds were allowed in retirement accounts?
 Why haven’t I heard of this before?

-Most investors are surprised to find out that investing in alternative investments with your retirement funds has actually been around since 1975.
-Most brokerage firms and banks offer investments, like stocks and bonds.
-For this reason, it’s not exactly in their best interest to talk about self-directed retirement accounts.
+Most investors are surprised to find out that investing in alternative investments with your retirement funds has actually been around since 1974.
+Most brokerage firms and banks only offer publicly traded securities, like stocks and bonds.
+They don’t have the infrastructure or expertise to handle investment in privately held assets like real estate or private equity.
+So, it’s not in their best interest to communicate the benefits of self-directed retirement accounts.

 Can I move my 401(k) into a Self-Directed IRA?